EoghannIrving/mindloom/README.md

 ```
 The response is stored in `data/morning_plan.txt` and used to filter
 `/daily-tasks`.
+Tasks with an `energy_cost` higher than your latest logged energy are removed
+before generating the plan.

 Break down a high-level goal into actionable tasks:
 ```bash